 A partner’s basis includes the partner’s share of partnership liabilities.
 An economic risk of loss analysis is used to determine which liabilities are included in a partner’s adjusted basis.

 A partnership liability is treated as a recourse liability to the extent that any partner bears the economic risk of loss for that liability.
-A partner bears the economic risk of loss for a partnership liability to the extent that the partner (or certain related parties) would be obligated to make a payment to any person or a contribution to the partnership with respect to a partnership liability (and would not be entitled to reimbursement by another partner, certain parties related to another partner, or the partnership) if the partnership were to undergo a “constructive liquidation.”
+A partner bears the economic risk of loss for a partnership liability to the extent that the partner (or certain related parties) would be obligated to make a payment to any person or make a contribution to the partnership with respect to a partnership liability (and would not be entitled to reimbursement by another partner, certain parties related to another partner, or the partnership) if the partnership were to undergo a “constructive liquidation.”

 A “constructive liquidation” would treat: